-This EMP describes the key elements of the EMS in relation to the Port of Darwin.
-As described in Section 1.2, the EMP is a high level document, which describes the general issues, objectives and targets for the Port of Darwin.
+This EMP describes the key elements of the EMS in relation to DP's areas of responsibility.
+As described in Section 1.2, the EMP is a high level document, which describes the general issues, objectives and targets.
 Sitting below the EMP there will be issue specific management plans (e.g., a stormwater management plan), standard operating procedures (e.g., procedure for clean up following cattle loading), training procedures and manuals, monitoring procedures and auditing procedures.